Do Anxiety or Obsessive-Compulsive Disorder Symptoms Increase With Postpartum Depression?

-Symptoms of obsessive-compulsive disorder may appear or worsen in the postpartum period.
-The obsessions are usually related to concerns about the baby or harming the baby.
+Symptoms of obsessive-compulsive disorder that are new rarely occur in the postpartum period (about 1%-3% of women).
+The obsessions are usually related to concerns about the baby's health, or irrational fears of harming the baby.
 Panic disorder may also occur.
 Both conditions often coexist with depression.

 Tips for Coping After Childbirth